Corinna Kollath: Education and career

 Kollath was born on 21 April 1976 in Stirling.
 She studied physics at the University of Cologne, with a year at the University of Glasgow where she earned a bachelor's degree in mathematics and physics in 1998, with first-class honours.
 Returning to Cologne, she completed a diploma in 2001 under the supervision of Martin Zirnbauer.
-Next, she did doctoral research at Ludwig Maximilian University of Munich with Jan von Delft and Ulrich Schollwöck, but completed her doctorate at RWTH Aachen University in 2005.
+Next, she did doctoral research at LMU Munich with Jan von Delft and Ulrich Schollwöck, but completed her doctorate at RWTH Aachen University in 2005.

 She was a postdoctoral researcher at the University of Geneva and the École polytechnique in France, in 2008 continuing at the École polytechnique as a researcher for the French National Centre for Scientific Research (CNRS).
 She took an associate professorship at the University of Geneva in 2011 and in 2013 moved to her present position as a full professor of theoretical quantum physics at the University of Bonn.